Gunale0926/KO-ON-Bot/README.md

 - Set `port` to a local port.

+- Set `ostype` to your system type.If you are using Linux , set `ostype` to 1 , else set to 0

 - (Optional) Set `n_phone` to a NeteaseCloudMusic phone account.

 - (Optional) Set `n_passwd` to a NeteaseCloudMusic phone account password.